Best Military Spouse Jobs and Active Duty Military Side Hustles Around the Globe (2021 Entrepreneurship Guide)

 (USFJ on- and off-base, work at home, and SOFA)

-Are you an active duty service member, military spouse, or dependent of active-duty personnel here in Japan?
-How about someone solely contracting with the government under SOFA?
-If so, this guide might serve as a useful resource as you navigate your working life here in the land of the rising sun.
-Whether you’re looking for a job on base, or off base, or simply want to earn income to help support your military family from the comfort of your own living room or home office, I hope this resource helps.
-Please reach out with any questions you may have my shooting me an email (listed at the bottom of this page).
+A quick note.
+I live in Japan, and have written this guide this beautiful country in mind.
+However, everything that follows applies to milfams recardless of their location.
+But, if you’re an active duty service member, military spouse, or dependent of active-duty personnel here in Japan you’ll find some of my tips even more tailored to your presence here in the land of the rising sun.
+Are you solely contracting with the government under SOFA?
+The same is true.
+So, whether you’re looking for a military spouse job you can do from the comfort of your own living room or home office, or you’re looking for a job on base, I hope this resource helps.
+Please reach out with any questions you may have my shooting me an email using the form at the bottom of this page.
+Thanks!

 The Nuts and Bolts of USFJ work rules and opportunities

-Supporting a military family in Japan doesn’t have to be a difficult process.
-And, earning extra money in Japan doesn’t mean you have to babysit, or work for Uber Eats.
+Supporting a military family doesn’t have to be a difficult process.
+And, earning extra money beyond your government salary doesn’t mean you have to babysit, or work for Uber Eats.
 You need good information, a system, and a plan.
 All the things you’re already used to working with, right?
 Let’s go.

 The Right Tools for the Job

 Professionals use the best tools to help them succeed.
-Learn about a few that can help fuel the growth of your side hustle.
+Learn about a few that can help fuel the growth of your side hustle, job, or business.

 Fail to Plan.
 Plan to Fail.